MichaelMurithi/angular-playground/ReadMe.md

-# Learning Angular Concepts
+# Learning and Practicing Angular Concepts

-## **Summary concepts**
+## **Introduction**

 This repo contains projects I build while learning various concepts in angular.

-- Each commit description marks a section where I learnt a concept and the scope describing the application where it is implemented e.g `learn(stockApp): Implemented dependency injection`
+- Each commit description marks a section where I learnt a concept and the scope describing the application/folder where it is implemented e.g `learn(stockApp): Implemented dependency injection`

 - Each folder contains a project I build at a given stage of my learning process.